iodide-project/iodide/docs/contributing.md

 ### Tips for writing and testing React+Redux components

-- Put as much logic as possible in your component's mapStateToProps; ideally, we want purely declarative components with ZERO logic.
+- Put as much logic as possible in your component's mapStateToProps; ideally, we want purely declarative components with _zero logic_.
     - You only need to test the non-declarative logic within your component -- the declarative stuff actually serves as the _spec_ for the layout you are creating, and it doesn't need to be tested.
 - Pass in all action creators via mapDispatchToProps.
     - This makes it easy to test action creators by passing in jest mock functions as props.